robseriousgit/users_task/README.md

 ## Notes

-// note: sequelize handles escaping so no need to protect against SQL injection
+Sequelize handles escaping so no need to protect against SQL injection No security, user authentication etc has been written No logging or monitoring have been setup
-// No security
-// logging etc